 My reduction relies heavily on the 1900 Peters reduction by Gustav F. Kogel, ed.
-Emil Vogel, but I’ve also borrowed from others (including the generally poor reduction made for the edition for which Tchaikovsky provided the Russian translations) and made some changes of my own.1 Some phrasing follows the 1879 Breitkopf & Härtel full score, ed.
+Emil Vogel, but I’ve also borrowed from others (including the generally poor reduction made for the edition for which Tchaikovsky provided the Russian translations) and made some changes of my own.Scores all on IMSLP.
+Sometime I’ll dig out the bit in Tchaikovsky’s letters where he slags off the reduction provided for him.
+Some phrasing follows the 1879 Breitkopf & Härtel full score, ed.
 Franz Wüllner, which is closer to the 18th century sources.
 A couple of alternative notes in the solo part are the work of Maria Stader – see below.

 What you’ll get: